ucb-152/lab6/README.md

 ### Tranium Overview
 In this lab, we will work on AWS Tranium.
+You can find the full architecture guide here: [Trainium Architecture Guide for NKI](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html), but here is a brief overview:

-These instances contain a single Tranium Device, which has 2 NeuronCores.
+Tranium instances contain a single Tranium Device, which has 2 NeuronCores.
 Each NeuronCore has a HBM (High-bandwidth memory) unit and on-chip storage units that the compute units interface with.
 Each core has various compute units optimized for different functions:
 - Tensor Engine: 128 x 128 systolic array for matrix operations
-- Vector Engine: 128-wide vector unit, reductions, dependent calculations
+- Vector Engine: 128-wide vector unit, reductions, dependent calculations (each output element may depend on multiple input elements)
-- Scalar Engine: 128-wide scalar unit, for activation functions, independent calculations
+- Scalar Engine: 128-wide scalar unit, for activation functions, independent calculations (each output element may depend on a single input element)
 - GpSimd Engine: general-purpose engine for operations not suited for the other engines

+Read the [NeuronCore Compute Engines](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#neuroncore-v2-compute-engines) section of the architecture guide for more details on each engine.

 The NeuronCores are highly optimized and designed for ML workloads, and thus each engine has its own unique purpose in common ML algorithms.
-We can get maximal performance out of the chip if we carefully integrate the engines together, making sure that our algorithm is designed such that computations are mapped to the appropriate engines while accounting for bandwidth and throughput constraints for the engines, their internal connections, and the memory system.
+We can get maximal performance out of the chip if we carefully integrate the engines together.
+We must make sure that our algorithm is designed such that computations are mapped to the appropriate and most powerful engines while accounting for bandwidth and throughput constraints.
+We must also plan for communications between engines based their internal connections and the on-chip memory system.

 <p align="center">
   <img width="400" src="./img/neuron_device2.png">